CRSP official logo CRSP

 • High research and development costs

-• Regulatory hurdles for gene editing therapies
+• Regulatory hurdles and evolving approval pathways for gene therapies

 Opportunities